-After reducing your carbon footprint to a sensible level, carbon offsetting creates funding for projects which reduce emissions even further elsewhere.
-Because emissions disperse throughout the atmosphere, your net carbon footprint becomes smaller even if the offset happens somewhere else.
+After reducing your carbon footprint as much as possible, carbon offsetting invests in projects which reduce emissions even further elsewhere.
+Because emissions disperse throughout the atmosphere, your net carbon footprint becomes smaller even if the reduction happens somewhere else.

-Clear offsets through carbon reduction projects in the developing world for three reasons.
+Clear invests in carbon reduction projects in the developing world for three reasons.
 Firstly it helps those who are least able to help themselves.
 Secondly it achieves the most reduction for the money you spend.
 And lastly the first world is responsible for most global warming anyway, so we feel it is fairer to invest in the developing world given the moral perspective.

 Clear is extremely efficient, with no wage bill, and carefully minimised overheads.

-We are the only offset company to offer offsets for motorcycles, scooters, commuting and skydiving.
+We are the only offset company to offer offsets for skydiving and balloon flights.

 Clear offsets your emissions through high quality carbon reduction projects such as Certified Emissions Reductions (CERs) verified by the United Nations Clean Development Mechanism.